Dedicated to the Success of Our Clients

 Evidence in a paternity case must be sufficient to support the claim by the person bringing the action that the putative father is, in fact, the father of the child.
 This is usually accomplished through genetic testing and testimony of witnesses.

 Genetic testing uses samples of blood or saliva taken from the mother, the putative father and the child to establish the probability of paternity.
 Genetic testing results showing less than a 99 percent probability of paternity cannot be used to as the basis for an administrative paternity order.
 A case involving a probability of less than 99 percent can only be heard in the juvenile court.

 An Acknowledgment of Paternity Affidavit is the easiest and quickest method by which to establish paternity.
 The affidavit must be signed by the mother and the putative father of the child.
 The affidavit is filed with the hospital in which the child is born, but it can also be filed with the health department or with a local child support enforcement agency.

-Men living in Medina County might wish to take advantage of the Putative Father Registry maintained by the state of Ohio.
+Men living in Northeast Ohio might wish to take advantage of the Putative Father Registry maintained by the state of Ohio.
 This is a computerized database operated by the Department of Job and Family Services.
 A man who believes he might be the father of a child with a woman to whom he is not married can have his name and other identifying information entered into the database.